-Applicable to: HSBC Asia Pacific ex Japan Equity Volatility Focused Fund and HSBC Asia High Income Bond Fund

-The Sub-Funds have been registered with the China Securities Regulatory Commission ("CSRC") for offering to investors in the mainland China under the mainland-Hong Kong Mutual Recognition of Funds regime (CSRC's approval for registration does not indicate that the CSRC makes any substantive judgment or guarantee on the investment value and market prospect of the Sub-Funds, nor does it indicate that there is no risk in investing in the Sub-Funds).
+Applicable to: HSBC Asia Pacific ex Japan Equity Volatility Focused Fund and HSBC Asia High Income Bond Fund guarantee on the investment value and market prospect of the Sub-Funds, nor does it indicate that there is no risk in investing in the Sub-Funds).
 Class B Units of the Sub-Funds may be issued from time to time at the Manager's discretion.
 Such Units are available to investors in mainland China only and will not be offered in Hong Kong.